karthikn1720/Process-Manager/README.md

+****NOTE: Browser may block you from downloading the application because it is not signed.
+You can click 'Download anyway' to download and install it on your computer****

 **This is a simple tool to store all your frequently using commands (npm start, dotnet run, etc..)**

 To Save your command: